invap/rt-reporter/README.md

 # The Runtime Reporter
 This project contains an implementation of a Runtime Reporter (RR).
-The rationale behind this tool is that it captures the events reported by the software under test (SUT) along its execution.
+The rationale behind this tool is that it captures the events reported by the software under test (SUT) along its execution and saves them in event log files (to be discussed below, in Section [Operation](#operation)), for performing runtime verification using the [Runtime Monitor](https://github.com/invap/rt-monitor/) (RM).
 This implementation of a reporter tool is conceived for working with programs which output the occurrence of events through appropriate instrumentation with the help of a reporter API (for example, the [C reporter API](https://github.com/invap/c-reporter-api/)).

 ## Instalation

-**ToDo**
+### Requirements
+- Python 3.12+

 ## Operation
 The RR provides the basic functionality; once the SUT is chossen, the former runs the latter within a thread and captures its output pipe for pocessing the events and writing them in the corresponding event log files.
-The main log file is named `?_log.csv`, where `?` is the name of the SUT; for monitoring purposes this log file must be declared with the reference name "main" in the [event logs map file](https://github.com/invap/rt-monitor/blob/main/README.md#event-logs-map-file "Event logs map file") required by the [Runtime Monitor](https://github.com/invap/rt-monitor "Runtime Monitor") (RM) to execute the verification.
+The main log file is named `?_log.csv`, where `?` is the name of the SUT; for monitoring purposes this log file must be declared with the reference name "main" in the [event logs map file](https://github.com/invap/rt-monitor/blob/main/README.md#event-logs-map-file "Event logs map file") required by the [RM](https://github.com/invap/rt-monitor "Runtime Monitor") to execute the verification.
 The event log files produced by the self-loggable components receive their name from the name declared in the self-loggable component log initialization event, suffixed with `_log.csv`.

 The SUT is assume to be instrumented for ouputing a stream of predefined event types packed in appropriate package types.
 Event types are defined in agreement between the RR and the reporter API; in our case, the definition can be seen in [Line 49](https://github.com/invap/c-reporter-api/blob/main/include/data_channel_defs.h#L49 "Event types") of file [`data_channel_defs.h`](https://github.com/invap/c-reporter-api/blob/main/include/data_channel_defs.h) as a C enumerated type:
 ```c
 //classification of the different types of events
 typedef enum {timed_event, state_event, process_event, component_event, self_loggable_component_log_init_event, self_loggable_component_event} eventType;